AFrece/docsify-example/README.md

 	* `getting-started.md`
 	* `README.md`

-9. Reuse `OpenApiSunesisConstants` class and make your own `OpenApiSunesisConfig` class when annotatiing `public class RestApplication extends Application`.
+9. Reuse `OASConstants` (formerly known as `OpenApiSunesisConstants`) class and make your own `OpenApiSunesisConfig` class when annotatiing `public class RestApplication extends Application`.

 10. Annotate also all resources of the `RestApplication`.